 Section 4.
 Officers shall be elected in the following manner:

 In the fall the Executive Committee shall appoint a Nominating Committee consisting of five individuals from the Voting Membership and chaired by the Past-President.
-This committee shall prepare a proposed slate of officers for the next fiscal year and will present that slate to the membership in the spring.
+This committee shall prepare a proposed slate of officers for the next year and will present that slate to the membership in the summer.
 No member of the Nominating Committee shall be eligible to be named on the proposed slate; however, a member may be nominated by the Voting Membership or included as a write-in candidate on a ballot.

 The Voting Membership may nominate eligible candidates for any office so provided by the parliamentary authority of Article VIII.

-The Nominating Committee chairman shall determine the slate by means of a committee meeting, or by communicating with the committee members, and shall provide the names of the proposed candidates to the President of the year following the fall annual meeting.
+The Nominating Committee chairman shall determine the slate by means of a committee meeting, or by communicating with the committee members, and shall provide the names of the proposed candidates to the President preceding the annual meeting.
 Once the President has been notified, the Nominating Committee chair shall present the proposed slate to Voting Membership so that additional candidates may be nominated within 2 weeks.
 The Nominating Committee chair will validate the willingness to run with any candidates nominated from the Voting Membership.

 The President shall direct the Secretary to prepare ballots which shall contain the names of each candidate nominated according to Sections 4 a and b of Article IV.
 The Secretary will also provide a space for write-in candidates for each office.
-The Secretary shall make these ballots available to each eligible voting designee by July
+The Secretary shall make these ballots available to each eligible voting designee before August 1.

-Voting membership designees must return their ballots as directed by the Secretary.
+Voting membership designees must execute their ballots as directed by the Secretary.

 The person receiving the largest number of votes, whether or not a majority of the votes cast, shall be elected.